Voter Education Toolkit

 - Request your mail-in or absentee ballot

-- Return your mail-in or absentee ballot as soon as possible
+- Return your mail ballot as soon as possible

 Learn about your county's voting system